Paul A Young is an award-winning British chocolatier who opened his first chocolate store in Islington back in 2006.

 This cafe on Lower Marsh near Waterloo used to be a scooter repair shop known as Scooterworks.

 They host events like film screenings in the basement.
-Praise for the hot chocolate ranged from "reaaaaly good" to "epic".
+Praise for the hot chocolate ranged from "really good" to "epic".
 I was also told, "I have a personal preference for the hot chocolate dusted with a bit of nutmeg that they serve at Scootercaffe on Lower Marsh near Waterloo.
-Not only is the cocoa excellent, it is also the most interesting little cafe for miles around."
+Not only is the cocoa excellent, but it is also the most interesting little cafe for miles around."
 Look out for the friendly cats who roam around the cafe.

 Paul is a chain of French patisseries that you'll find across London (there are over 20 branches).
 I've been told "their hot chocolate is as good as anyone's" and "I recommend Paul South Kensington".
 Also "Paul has that really rich, gloopy hot chocolate that is just like melted heaven."

-The hot chocolate here is served in tiny cups but packs a serious punch.
+The hot chocolate at Melt is served in tiny cups but packs a serious punch.
 It's very rich and dark and you can buy blocks - yes, blocks - to take home and melt.
 There are seven different blocks to try and they describe their hot chocolate as having a "sensuous and sticky texture".